 I’ll show you a case study on how I made $200 from just 8000 views on a video and the best part is, if you look at it right now, this video did not even make that many views when it came out.

 This is what most people don’t understand about my channel and my strategy and this is, if you want to make money on YouTube, if you want to build your channel up, this is what you do need to understand.
 Let’s look at this video, here’s the video itself.
 It’s called G Suit Tutorial: Setup Gmail, Docs, Drive & Calendar on Your Website!.
 If you wish to read the related blog post you can find it here.

 I will go over here and show you something really important to understand in terms of video views.
-This video, when it was released on February 18th, looking over the 10 day it’s got 206 view.
+This video, when it was released on February 18th, looks over the 10 day it’s got 206 views.
 A lot of people would say this video, at this point, was a total failure, I am wasting my time, nobody’s going to watch this.
-A lot of the comments I see my channel indicate to me a low level of experience with actually running YouTube channel and understanding how ad revenue comes in and thinking about YouTube search.
-Thus after 10 days, it looks on the surface, this videos not going anywhere.
+A lot of the comments I see on my channel indicate to me a low level of experience with running a YouTube channel and understanding how ad revenue comes in and thinking about YouTube search.
+Thus after 10 days, it looks on the surface, these videos are not going anywhere.

 This is all I do with my channel except maybe occasionally throw out a vlog update.
 This is my entire strategy as a full-time YouTuber, to make videos that can do this and this is how I’ve got over 17 million views on my channel, YouTube ads and videos like this, maybe a couple million views from YouTube ads to rank videos to give them the best shot like this.

 Now, the subscribers have not been that great, in fact this lost me subscribers in the first month, I only got 1 subscribers there but now it’s consistently getting new subscribers every day or so and I didn’t even have a good clear call to action in this video like I do now.
 I didn’t even ask people to subscribe anywhere in it.